inveniosoftware/react-searchkit/docs/docs/using_url_parameters.md

 title: Using URL Parameters
 ---

-React-SearchKit can update URL query string parameters with the user selections so URLs can be shared to perform the same search.
+React-SearchKit can update URL query string parameters with the user selections to enable deep linking.

 The URL parameters handling behaves in a similar way as the REST API: when the `query` state is updated by any component, it is serialized and the URL query string is updated.
 When the URL query string changes, React-SearchKit serializes it to the `query` state triggering automatically an update of all mounted components.

-See how the URL parameters change on user input:
+See how the URL query string changes on user input:

 ![Screenshot showing the URL parameters](assets/url_params.gif)

 ## How it works

-When loading React-SearchKit, the URL is parsed and each parameters value is persistent into the `query` state, defining the initial values.
+When loading React-SearchKit, the URL is parsed and each parameter's value is persisted in the `query` state, defining the initial values.
 When the user changes any search criteria using the available components, the `query` state is updated.
 The URL is then updated accordingly.

-## Configure UrlParamsAPI
+## Configure UrlHandlerApi

-React-SearchKit uses as default implementation `UrlParamsAPI` to serialize the `query` state to the URL query string.
+React-SearchKit uses as default implementation `UrlHandlerApi` to serialize the `query` state to the URL query string.
 You can configure the way parameters are serialized by injecting custom configuration:

 * `urlParamsMapping`: an object to map each `query` state field to an URL parameter
-* `paramValidator`: an object to validate each parameter and value before updating the `query` state
+* `urlParamValidator`: a class to validate each parameter's value before updating the `query` state
 * `urlParser`: an object to parse the URL query string and perform sanitation.
+* `withHistory`: `true` if each change of `query` state will push a new state to the browser history. `false` if instead URL query string is changed without pushing new states to the browser history.
+* `urlFilterSeparator`: character(s) separator to be used when serializing filters with children to URL parameters.
+By default `+`.

 ### Provide a new mapping